amr-alawaad99/Signature/README.md

+# Signature, a flutter project built with Firebase as a back-end

+## This app focuses on phone authentication(Firebase Auth), FirebaseFirestore, FirebaseStorage, photo manager and video player, animation, and using a customizable media picker!

 Signature is a personal posts app where you can save your moments and favorite memories in a place that no one can touch, edit, or delete.
-That's right, not even you!
+That's right, not even you! and no, it's not a social media!.
 In Signature, your post cannot be deleted after one hour of posting, so make sure it truly is a moment you don’t want to forget! 😉

-This app focuses on phone authentication, photo manager and video player, animation, and using a customizable media picker!